-Whittier College received $939,775 from the Student Aid Portion of the Higher Education Emergency Relief Fund II (HEERF II).
-Emergency financial relief grants for students may be used for any component of the cost of attendance at Whittier College or for emergency costs that arise due to coronavirus such as tuition, food, housing, health care (including mental health care) or child care.
+Whittier College will receive $2,523,026 from the Student Aid Portion of HEERF III.
+Emergency financial aid grants may be used by students for any component of their cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.
 Students determine how they may use their emergency financial aid grant within the allowable uses.
-Whittier College certifies that it will distribute 100% of these funds under Section 314(a)(1) of the CRRSAA to provide Emergency Financial Aid Grants directly to students with exceptional need as required by the American Rescue Plan Act of 2021.
+Whittier College certifies that it will disburse its HEERF III Student Aid funds directly to students with exceptional need as required by the American Rescue Plan Act of 2021.

 Students recently selected to receive a 2021 Scott Scholarship were excluded from consideration in order to provide meaningful financial relief to the greatest number of students this Spring.